Show All Answers

 If you would like agendas for other city board meetings click here.

-When your name is called, step up to the podium and state your NAME for the record.
+Yes.
+The City Council values and welcomes your comments.
+The Assistant City Clerk is available to assist members of the public attending the meeting and wishing to address the City Council.
+Please complete a speaker card which is located at the table in the lobby area and present it to the Assistant City Clerk prior to the start of the meeting.
+When your name is called, step up to the podium and state your name for the record.
 The City Council, pursuant to the Brown Act, will not answer any questions and may refer matters as appropriate to the responsible department for research, response or to provide further information.

+To reach a City Council member, please call the Administration office at (626) 308-2805, or visit https://www.sangabrielcity.com/87/City-Council to email any specific councilmember.
 Individuals can also speak directly to the City Council by attending a city council meeting held every 1st and 3rd Tuesday at 7:30 p.m. in the Council Chamber located at 425 South Mission Drive, San Gabriel, CA 91776.
-Email The City Council

 Contact Neighborhood Improvement Services at (626) 308-2826 or file a report online.
 NIS works closely with the San Gabriel Police Department and Community Development Department to help maintain safe and attractive neighborhoods throughout the city by addressing violations of the San Gabriel Municipal Code.